vrockcm/scheduling-app/README.md

 Scheduling App where Students can schedule sessions with Coaches.

-Head to [http://localhost:3000/coaches/dashboard] http://localhost:3000/coaches/dashboard for the Coach Scheduler.
+Head to [http://localhost:3000](http://localhost:3000) to access the Coach Booking Manager.

-Just give your link to a student.
+Edit your working schedule and just give your link to a student!

-[http://localhost:3000/book/{:id}] http://localhost:3000/book/{:id}.
+[http://localhost:3000/book/{:id}](http://localhost:3000/book/{:id}).
 Replace :id with 1 or 2.

 There is a some dummy data in the database file in server directory.